Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Results

-The fact that detection would require at least 1000 hours of MeerKAT observation time suggests that this is improbable when $B_0 = 1$ $\mu$G. However, an increase in sensitivity to $0.5$ $\mu$Jy beam$^{-1}$ would drop the required time to at least 40 hours.
+For any MeerKAT $5\sigma$ detection prospects across the mass range (i.e. $m_\chi \gtrsim 200$ GeV), at least $1600$ hours of observation time would be necessary.
+Notably this when $B_0 = 1$ $\mu$G and $m_\chi = 200$ GeV.
+The fact that detection would require such vast lengths of MeerKAT observation time suggests that this is improbable when $B_0 = 1$ $\mu$G. However, an increase in sensitivity to $0.5$ $\mu$Jy beam$^{-1}$ would drop the required time to at least 40 hours.
 Thus, obtaining sub-micro-Jansky sensitivities starts to bring about the practical possibility of detection.
-This, however, would require the full SKA~\cite{braun2019anticipated}.
-It should noted that sufficient sensitivity for $2\sigma$ exclusion of 2HDM+$S$ model at the relic level, with the lowest studied DM mass, can be obtained with at least 100 hours on MeerKAT or 6 hours on the sub-micro-Jansky case.
+This, however, would require the full SKA \cite{braun2019anticipated}.
+It should be noted that sufficient sensitivity for $2\sigma$ exclusion of 2HDM+$S$ model at the fiducial relic cross-section, with the lowest studied DM mass, can be obtained with at least 100 hours on MeerKAT or 6 hours on the sub-micro-Jansky case.
 The time required to probe a 200 GeV WIMP at the relic level is around one hundred times longer than the 75 GeV case.
 This is largely due to MeerKAT's limited frequency coverage, which will be ameliorated in the full SKA.

-One point to note is that of the sensitivity estimates, which are strictly applicable to point sources and a nearby dwarf galaxy like Reticulum II is likely to be extended on the order of arcminutes.
-To mitigate this somewhat we have only integrated the flux within 3 arcminutes of the centre of Reticulum II and assumed arcminute-scales when calculating the sensitivity.
-The search prospects will likely improve when a visibility taper is considered, as this suppresses the long array baselines, tuning the sensitivity towards larger scale emissions~\cite{radioAstronFund}.
+One point to note is that of the search prospects will likely improve when a visibility taper is considered, as this suppresses the long array baselines, tuning the sensitivity towards larger scale emissions \cite{radioAstronFund}.
 This consideration makes the presented results somewhat conservative.
+Another important issue is the magnetic field.
+At present there is no data on dwarf galaxy magnetic environments.
+However, theoretical arguments suggest that the magnetic field should be at least $B\sim 0.4$ $\mu$G~\cite{Regis_2014} and that the Milky-Way magnetic field has a magnitude of $\approx 1.4$ $\mu$G at the location of Reticulum II~\cite{regis2017}.
+This variation has been taken into account in the shaded regions.